-Remember: Your home directory is a cache for your most frequently used and your most recently used files (Cool, now you can feel like the ZFS ARC!).
+Remember: Your home directory is a cache for your most frequently used and your most recently used files (Cool, now you can feel like the ZFS ARC (no link, page no longer exists)!).
 The consequence of this is:

 Delete everything that you haven’t used for a long time.

 Attack the big chunks first.
 There’s no point in spending hours wading through minuscule dot-files.
 Find the biggest folder, then find the biggest folder within, and after digging through the hierarchy of biggest folders, find the biggest files to delete.

 du -ks * .??* .| sort -nuseful (hat tip to Andi), the more visually oriented can look at tools like JDiskReport, Disk Inventory X or Windirstat, they all help you find the big chunks so you can delete them and save space quickly.